 Once you get your berries home make sure to get them into the refrigerator because these berries like to stay cold.
 Then follow these steps to keep these red berries beautiful and delicious.

 Step 1.
 First and foremost - Do Not Wash The Strawberries - wash them when you are ready to eat them.

 Tips for using old strawberries

-- Pick over the berries to make sure they are not molded then rinse the berries, dry completely then cut off the green tops.
-Put the berries in a plastic freezer bag and freeze for baking.
+- Pick over the berries to make sure they are not molded then rinse the berries, dry them completely then cut off the green tops.
+Put the berries in a plastic freezer bag and freeze them for baking.

 - Use older berries for strawberry jam.